jetelain/AceArsenalExtended/README.md

 ACE3 Arsenal Extended is also now available in 3DEN Editor.

 An additional property "Texture options (ACE Arsenal Extended)" is available.
-This property is used by Arsenal to store "texture options" that would be otehrwise lost.
+This property is used by Arsenal to store "texture options" that would be otherwise lost.
 This property is an array of key-value pairs `[["model_option","value"], ...]`, example : `[["USP_G3C_pantscamo","M81"]]`.

-Known issue : "Texture options" are not shown within 3DEN Editor, but works in-game (multiplayer not yet tested) and in Arsenal.

 ## For mod creators